IT-STAR-Technology/citrix-hypervisor-sdk/docs/xs-api-extensions.md

 Instead, connect to the guest over SSH or some other network-based connection mechanism.

-## Paravirtual Linux installation

-The installation of paravirtual Linux guests is complicated by the fact that a Xen-aware kernel must be booted, rather than simply installing the guest using hardware-assistance.
-This does have the benefit of providing near-native installation speed due to the lack of emulation overhead.
-Citrix Hypervisor supports the installation of several different Linux distributions, and abstracts this process as much as possible.

-To this end, a special bootloader known as `eliloader` is present in the control domain which reads various `other-config` keys in the VM record at start time and performs distribution-specific installation behavior.

--  `install-repository` - Required.
-Path to a repository; 'http', 'https', 'ftp', or 'nfs'.
-Should be specified as would be used by the target installer, but not including prefixes, for example,  method=.

--  `install-vnc` - Default: false.
-Use VNC where available during the installation.

--  `install-vncpasswd` - Default: empty.
-The VNC password to use, when providing one is possible using the command-line of the target distribution.

--  `install-round` - Default: 1.
-The current bootloader round.
-Not to be edited by the user.

 ## Adding xenstore entries to VMs

 Developers may wish to install guest agents into VMs which take special action based on the type of the VM.
-In order to communicate this information into the guest, a special Xenstore name-space known as `vm-data` is available which is populated at VM creation time.
-It is populated from the `xenstore-data` map in the VM record.
+In order to communicate this information into the guest, a special xenstore name-space known as `vm-data` is available which is populated at VM creation time.
+It is populated from the [`xenstore-data`](/projects/citrix-hypervisor-management-api/en/latest/api-ref-autogen/#fields-for-class-vm) map in the VM record.

 Set the `xenstore-data` parameter in the VM record: